-The Property Policy also reflects wider trends and central government policy.
+The Property Policy reflects wider trends and responds to central government policies.
+It recognises that central government sometimes delivers a raft of specific initiatives that requires the Council to have sufficient flexibility to 'join them up' to best effect.
 As these evolve they will be reflected in refinements to the Property Policy over time.
 The key external influences that have been reflected in this Policy are:

-- Promotion of access to public services

-- Best Value

-- Good governance principles defined in the Comprehensive Performance Assessment regime.

-- The "single capital pot"

-- Electronic Government agenda

-- Support for Partnering and multi-agency approaches across various services

-- Sustainable and responsible environmental performance.
+- Promotion of access to public services - Best Value - Good governance principles defined in the Comprehensive Area Assessment regime. - Transformational and e-Government agenda - Support for Partnering and multi-agency approaches across various services - Sustainable and responsible environmental performance.